modonohoe/aurora-chasers-ireland/README.md

 * My mentor Can Sücüllü for all of your guidance, advice, encouragement, recommendations and feedback.

-* Team 'Livin' La Vida Yoda' from Code Institute's May Hackathon.
+* Team ['Livin' La Vida Yoda'](kera-cudmore.github.io/this-is-the-way/) from Code Institute's May Hackathon 2023.
 Special mention to [Kera Cudmore](https://github.com/kera-cudmore) who generously helped us when we struggled with GitHub throughout the collaborative process.
 This experiences developed my skills and patience as a developer greatly.

 [Return to top](#table-of-contents)